 Salem, NJ 08079

-I came across this little ‘gem’ when walking around downtown Salem, New Jersey on my Christmas break.
+I came across this little ‘gem’ when walking around downtown Salem, New Jersey on my Christmas break back in 2019.
 This historical society put some of the musty ones I have visited to shame.
 It is so beautifully set up and maintained.
 It also has some great exhibitions and was so nicely decorated for the Christmas holidays.
 It is a ‘must-see’ when visiting Southern New Jersey.